 Figure 4.
-The conceptual model of a HLW
+A Conceptual model of a HLW Storage Facility

-This program has gone through several stages.
-Although China has not finalized the permanent location and is still conducting site research in Xinjiang and Inner Mongolia, the Beishan site located in Gansu province has already been indicated as the most likely potential host area for China's HLW repository.
+The HLW management program in China has gone through several stages.
+Although China has not finalized the permanent location, and is still conducting site research in Xinjiang and Inner Mongolia, the Beishan site located in Gansu province has been indicated as the most likely potential host area for China's HLW repository.
 Three granite sites are being further studied in the Beishan area.
-Six deep boreholes and eight shallow boreholes were drilled in three sub-areas in the Beishan area during the period 2000-

-2009.
-The results showed that the rock mass in the area has characteristics of high integrity, low fracture density, low hydraulic conductivity, and moderate in-situ stresses, indicating that the Beishan area has a good potential for the construction of future geological repositories.[24]
-Engineered barrier studies targeted Gaomiaozi bentonite as barrier material to be used in hindering the migration of emplaced nuclides.
+Six deep boreholes and eight shallow boreholes were drilled in three sub-areas in the Beishan area during the period 2000-2009.
+The results showed that the rock mass in the area has characteristics of high integrity, low fracture density, low hydraulic conductivity, and moderate in-situ stresses, indicating that the Beishan area has a good potential for the construction of future geological repositories.32 Engineered barrier studies targeted Gaomiaozi bentonite as barrier material to be used in hindering the migration of emplaced nuclides.
 A mock-up facility, which will be used to study the thermo-hydro-mechano-chemical (THMC) properties of the bentonite as a barrier material, is under construction.
-Several projects to test the mechanical properties of Beishan granite are also underway.[25]
+Several projects to test the mechanical properties of Beishan granite are also underway.33